Winning Driver’s License Appeal Hearings

 What can you do to win your DLAD appeal after habitual drunk driving or OWI/DUI offenses?

-Call LEWIS & DICKSTEIN, P.L.L.C. for help.
-Simply put, these cases are too complex, and the outcome is too important to risk things on self-representation or discount lawyers.
+Call LEWIS & DICKSTEIN, P.L.L.C. for help winning a driver’s license restoration appeal.
+Simply put, these cases are too complex, and the outcome is too important to risk them on self-representation or discount lawyers.
 Failure generally results in a one-year delay until another opportunity to request reinstatement.
-The lawyers with LEWIS & DICKSTEIN, P.L.L.C., have decades of experience successfully prosecuting appeals for driver’s license restoration.
+The lawyers with LEWIS & DICKSTEIN, P.L.L.C., have decades of experience successfully prosecuting driver’s license restoration appeals.
 We know the hearing officers, the most successful techniques, and the most persuasive arguments.
 Although no attorney can guarantee restoration in any case, if you want to maximize your chances of having your driving privileges restored, call us for a free consultation, and we will take the time to talk with you about your situation and determine the best strategy for you to get a valid driver’s license.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.